 Vary your protein choices by eating nuts, beans and fish.
-Eat fish at least two times a week.
+Eat fish at least twice per week.

 Choose lean or low-fat meat and poultry.
 Chicken and fish have the least amount of fat in them.
 If you eat beef or pork, choose leaner cuts such as rounds and loins.